Sleep Hygiene Routine for Your Mind: 6 Benefits You Can’t Ignore

 After all, sleep is a necessity for overall good health.
 It shouldn’t be any different, your mental health, too.

-🌼You might also like: 5 Fabulous Benefits of a Skincare Routine for Better Mental Health
+6 Powerful Benefits of a Sleep Hygiene Routine for Mental Health

 Research suggests that the more sleep you get, the better equipped you are to face whatever the day may throw at you.